molotov2k/swift-GithubRepoSearch-lab-ios-0616/README.md

 ## Instructions

 1. Bring over your code from the github-repo-starring lab.
-After dragging over your files, make sure you reestablish any connections needed in your project file.

 2. Write a method in `GithubAPIClient` that searches a repo from the text provided in the alert controller (which you will create).
 Take a look at the [repo search documentation](https://developer.github.com/v3/search/#search-repositories) and implement the appropriate method to do a search for repositories.